asapostolov/Umbraco-5-Smallsite/README.md

 * Facebook, Twitter, G+, Pinterest integrations for the Products

 If you want to see what's up with the website you can use Username - 'administrator' and password 'admin123@' for logging in the Admin part of Umbraco.

+### Note: When you open the solution you must assign "Use IIS Express for development server" to the website because Umbraco runs only in IIS Express in Visual Studio.